-From being an industrial designer, to leading Deloitte’s award-winning Microsoft Technology Services Practice in New Zealand, Emma’s professional journey is transformational and interesting.
-Though designing a physical product and coding seem poles apart, to Emma’s surprise and motivation, she realized that ‘creativity’ is the common factor that helped her be successful in both industries.
+From being an industrial designer, to leading the award-winning Microsoft Technology Services Practice at Deloitte New Zealand, Emma’s professional journey is transformational and interesting.
+Though designing a physical product and coding seem poles apart, to Emma’s surprise and motivation, she realised that ‘creativity’ is the common factor that helped her be successful in both industries.

 Emma’s career transformation was not organic, as the weakened demand in her design industry forced her to shift her focus and change direction.
 She taught herself to code, following the advice of a mentor who changed her perception of technology and coding – from something she thought was done in a dark back room, to a tool for creativity.
 “It was a creative space where you could make amazing things.
 So that really tick[ed] the box.”

-Emma went on to land a role at Microsoft, where she built her specialist knowledge in Microsoft’s technologies and products.
+Emma went on to land a role at Microsoft, where she built her specialist knowledge in Microsoft Technology Services.
 Today, she is playing a vital role in helping to build a strong team of technology consultants who focus on delivering transformative cloud solutions for Deloitte clients.
-She, along with her Deloitte team, are using innovative approaches, such as creating an ‘Azure Migration Factory,’ which uses tools to migrate, deploy and maintain quality solutions at a lower cost.
+She, along with her team, are using innovative approaches, such as creating an ‘Azure Migration Factory,’ which uses tools to migrate, deploy and maintain quality solutions at a lower cost.